mohdaaj/Breakout-game/README.md

 Breakout is a classic arcade-style game where the player controls a paddle at the bottom of the screen to bounce a ball upward to break bricks at the top.
 The game continues until all bricks are broken or the player misses the ball.

 ## How to Get Started
-1. Clone the repository (once approved)
+1. Fork and clone the repository.
-2. Open `index.html` in your browser
+2. Open `index.html` in your browser.
-3. Try to break all the bricks without letting the ball fall!
+3. Choosing level.

 ## How to Play
 - Use mouse to move the paddle left and right.